Radar-Guided Polynomial Fitting for Metric Depth Estimation: Method Formulation

-where \( \psi_r^K \) and \( \psi_r^V \) are MLPs that project the point-wise radar features \( F_r \).
-Comparatively, applying depth completion methods that densify a sparse projection of points using surrounding context~\cite{ma2018sparse, Park2020NonLocalSP} to a radar point cloud results in poor performance (see Supp.
-Mat).
-This is because radar measurements are orders of magnitude sparser than lidar and are much noisier, especially when lacking sufficient antenna elements, e.g., elevation ambiguity, or range resolution~\cite{singh2023depth}.
+where $\Phi_r$, $\Psi_r$ are MLPs that project the radar features $F_r$, the matrix $D \in \mathbb{R}^{N_P \times N_C}$ contains the pairwise squared distances between prototypes $\{P_j\}_{j=1}^{N_P}$ and projected radar features $\{\Phi_r(F_r)_i\}_{i=1}^{N_C}$, and $\sigma$ denotes softmax.
+This clustering-based formulation enables prototypes to capture recurring spatial and geometric patterns in radar point clouds.
+Comparatively, applying lidar depth completion methods, which densify a sparse projection of points using surrounding context, to a radar point cloud results in poor performance (see Supp.
+Mat.).
+This is because radar measurements are orders of magnitude sparser than lidar and are much noisier, especially when lacking sufficient antenna elements, e.g., elevation ambiguity, or range resolution~\citep{singh2023depth}.

-Next, the scaleless depth map $z \in \mathbb{R}_+^{H \times W}$ from the MDE model is encoded using a depth encoder, $f_{z}$, to produce depth features $Z \in \mathbb{R}^{(H \times W) \times c_z}$.
-We capitalize on the invariants learned through large-scale MDE training---such as robustness to color variations, illumination changes, and diverse object poses---by extracting features from the MDE depth maps, which leads to features encoding shapes and surfaces.
-We note that variations in the shape of objects or their geometry are comparatively smaller than variations in visual appearance, which are highly sensitive to transient factors such as perspective and lighting.
-We then learn spatial correspondences between the depth features $Z$ and the radar features $R$ to produce a unified scene representation that fuses the structural information encoded in the MDE predictions with the metric cues provided by the radar features.
-An important insight is that our depth encoder $f_z$ yields more stable geometric context by matching radar point configurations to shapes and surfaces that remain relatively consistent across scenes, rather than to pixel-wise color intensities that can vary arbitrarily with lighting and viewpoint.
+\textbf{MDE-Radar Fusion.} The scaleless depth map $z \in \mathbb{R}_+^{H \times W}$ from the MDE model is encoded with a learnable depth encoder $f_{z}$, producing depth features $Z \in \mathbb{R}^{(H \times W) \times c_z}$.
+These features inherit invariants learned through large-scale MDE training---such as robustness to color variations, illumination changes, and diverse object poses---and therefore primarily encode object-level properties.
+Since variations in the shape of objects and their geometry are generally more stable across scenes than photometric appearance, the resulting depth features provide a more reliable geometric context for fusion with radar features.
+This allows radar point configurations to be matched to consistently observed shapes and surfaces, rather than to pixel-wise color intensities that can vary arbitrarily with lighting and viewpoint.
+To this end, we learn soft spatial correspondences between the depth features $Z$ and the radar features $F_R$ to construct a unified scene representation $S$ that fuses the structural information encoded in the MDE predictions with the metric cues provided by the radar features: